HusseinBakri/Hannibal/README.md

 ```
 I had some problems installing the EULAC WBVM containing Hannibal on many Linux servers and this was due to problems in permissions so make sure you have these set correctly.

-Since both Hannibal and the WBVM talks to MySQL DBMS so make you sure you configure these folks correctly.
+Since both Hannibal and the WBVM talks to MySQL DBMS so make you sure you configure these correctly.
 ```
 #Setting up MySQL users and root user